markcot/pands-problem-set/README.md

 I added extra print functions to the text to test what happened to variables when I made tweets to the code.
-At the end I just added # before these print functions so they would not print in the final version of the code, but could be used later if the code needed to be ammended.
+At the end I just added # before these print functions so they would not print in the final version of the code, but could be used later if the code needed to be amended.

-However, I though that this was a boring solution and wanted to shorten it.
+However, I thought that this was a boring solution and wanted to shorten it.
 I noticed that the problem was really to check if today starts with the letter 'T'.
 I wondered if I could find a function to return the current day of the week as a text string.
 I did a google search and found the following website and adapted some of the code to